-- Teaming does not support iSCSI adapters. - Teaming does not support NDIS adapters that are in the boot path. - Teaming supports NDIS adapters that are not in the iSCSI boot path, but only for the SLB team type.
+- Teaming does not support iSCSI adapters. - Teaming does not support NDIS adapters that are in the boot path. - Teaming supports NDIS adapters that are not in the iSCSI boot path, but only for the SLB or switch-independent team type.